-- Definition used for the population.

-- Method to derive the size estimate.

-- Site-specific estimates for all available estimates.
+- Definition used for the population, and inclusion criteria used in the study/survey, as applicable. - Method to derive the size estimate. - Site-specific estimates for all available estimates.

 In keeping with efforts to provide more granular data presentations, the latter will offer the opportunity for mapping denominator data with programme data if they are collected in the same survey areas.